pyrddlgym-project/pyRDDLGym/docs/jax.rst

 At test time, the action is aliased by evaluating the expression :math:`a > 0.5`, or equivalently :math:`\theta > 0`.
 The use of sigmoid for boolean actions can be controlled by setting ``wrap_sigmoid = True``.

-Non-boolean actions can also be wrapped, bypassing the projected gradient trick, by setting ``wrap_non_bool = True``.
-This follows `equation 6 in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_.

 Concurrency Constraints on Action Fluents
 -------------------